 Targeted promotional emails

 Consider offering discounts on teeth whitening, dental cleanings, or other popular treatments.
 If you want to make such emails more effective, invest in personalization.
-A promotion that is relevant to a patient’s history or preferences is bound to be compelling.
+A promotion based on stated preferences or consented audience segments is more likely to feel relevant than a generic offer sent to everyone.

 In the case of the email above, the recipient has a history of crowding issues.
 So, Smile Direct Club sent them a message related to clear aligners.
 It outlines the entire process of applying for the aligners.
 It also mentions their affordability.
-Such straightforwardness makes the recipient much more likely to send in an application.
+Such straightforwardness makes the offer easier to understand.

 How to start a dental practice email marketing campaign

 Digital marketing can be tricky and overwhelming, especially for beginners.
-If you just started your marketing campaign for your dental practice, these tips will help you to achieve great results:
+Before choosing tools or writing your first email, define what you want the campaign to do: bring in new patients, reduce missed appointments, promote a service, reactivate old patients, or improve retention.
+If you just started your marketing campaign for your dental practice, these tips will help you build it step by step:

 The first step is to choose an email marketing platform that has special features and functions not available in regular email clients like Gmail.
 There are many options available, such as Selzy, Mailchimp, and Constant Contact.
-While it’s useful to look at the prices first, consider not just a plan, but different features you might need, a user-friendly interface, and templates.
-Other important features include automation capabilities and good deliverability rates.
+While it’s useful to look at prices first, choose a platform based on your goals, list size, templates, automation needs, deliverability, analytics, and ease of use.
+For a dental practice, it is also helpful to look for forms, segmentation, appointment-friendly automation, and clear reporting.
 In case you need help, here’s an article about the best email marketing services.

 People love getting things for free, and you can use it to your advantage.
 Encourage your patients, existing or future ones, to sign up for your email list with a valuable freebie.
-It could be a step-by-step guide with oral health tips or a discount coupon for dental services.
-Make a social media post, or print a poster to hang in your office, and see how your list is growing by the day.
+It could be a step-by-step guide with oral health tips, a checklist for preparing for a first visit, or a discount coupon for dental services.
+Make a social media post, print a poster to hang in your office, and track how quickly your list grows over time.

 Now, it is time to start promoting your email sign-up form on your social media and your website.
 As we’ve mentioned above, you can collect email addresses at your dental office.
-It could be as simple as asking patients to sign up when they are at the reception desk.
-Hanging up a poster in the hallway or putting around QR codes are also good options.
+It could be as simple as asking patients to sign up when they are at the reception desk, during online booking, or through patient intake forms.
+You can also place QR codes on front-desk signs, waiting-room posters, receipts, or appointment cards.
+Make sure patients understand what they are subscribing to, and avoid sending sensitive personal health information in promotional emails unless you have checked the rules that apply to your practice.

 Before you start sending emails, define goals for your email marketing campaign.
 Do you want to increase appointment bookings?
-Or looking into launching your line of dental care products?
+Reactivate patients who have not visited in a while?
+Promote whitening, implants, or cleanings?
+Or are you planning to launch your own line of dental care products?
 Every next step will depend on the type of goal you’ve chosen.

 Whenever there is a new subscriber, start with a welcome email.
-As mentioned above, it helps introduce new clients to your dental practice, see for themselves the benefits of your services, and set you up as a caring professional.
-Then, plan a content calendar and start sending out dental newsletters on a regular basis.
+As mentioned above, it helps introduce new clients to your dental practice, explain the benefits of your services, and set you up as a caring professional.
+Then, plan a simple content calendar and start sending out dental newsletters on a regular basis.
+A practical schedule can include monthly oral health tips, seasonal reminders, occasional service promotions, and automated appointment or recall messages.

 To always stay on top of the email game, don’t forget to follow email marketing trends.

 Finally, remember to monitor and analyze the results of your emails.
-Most email marketing platforms provide analytics tools to track key metrics, such as open rates, click-through rates, and conversions.
+Most email marketing platforms provide analytics tools to track key metrics, such as open rates, click-through rates, bounce rates, unsubscribes, and conversions.
+For a dental practice, it is also useful to track booked appointments, confirmed visits, calls, and form submissions from each campaign.
 Some of your emails will perform better than others, and this will give you insights and guidance for your next campaign.

 Dental email marketing best practices and tips for better results